The Crossing Land – Truly Sustainable – A One Class Camp

 Transport to and from The Crossing is normally organised by individual groups.

-How much do programs at The Crossing cost?
+How much do programs cost at The Crossing?

-Program cost varies depending on arrival and departure times, pick up point, number of days and other factors.
+Program cost varies depending on arrival and departure times, pick up point, number of days, meals and other factors.
 One accompanying teacher is free of charge.
-Please contact josh@thecrossingland.org.au for a quote
+Base rate in 2023 is $154/day GST inclusive with food included, this is updated annually.

 How many teachers need to accompany a group?